Nasal spray could slash opioid use in nose surgery

 Summary

-This study tests whether a lidocaine spray inside the nose can reduce pain and the need for strong painkillers during partial turbinectomy (nose surgery).
+This study tests whether a lidocaine nasal spray can reduce pain and the need for strong opioid drugs during partial turbinectomy (nose) surgery.
 About 50 adults having this surgery will receive either the spray or a placebo.
-The goal is to see if the spray helps control pain and improves recovery.
+The goal is to see if the spray helps patients recover faster and with less discomfort.

 Get updates